Mangal Lakshmi

-Mangal Lakshmi is an Indian Hindi-language television family drama series that premiered from 27 February 2024 on Colors TV and streams digitally on JioHotstar.
-It is produced under Panorama Entertainment and it is an official adaptation of Kannada TV series Bhagyalakshmi.
-The series stars Deepika Singh, Sanika Amit, Naman Shaw and Shubham Dipta.
+Mangal Lakshmi is an Indian Hindi-language family drama television series that aired from 27 February 2024 to 26 June 2026 on Colors TV and streams digitally on Disney+ Hotstar.
+It is produced by Panorama Entertainment and is an official adaptation of the Kannada TV series, Bhagyalakshmi.
+The series starred Deepika Singh, Naman Shaw, Sanika Amit, Shubham Dipta and Manan Joshi.
+The show is also dubbed into Malayalam as Oru Kochu Swapnam on Asianet from 3 August 2026.

 Plot

 Mangal, a 35-year-old uneducated woman but a dedicated homemaker, lives with her husband, their two children, and her in-laws.
 Her husband, Adit, is a highly educated, 40-year-old, handsome yet irascible man who works as a senior manager in a company.
 He detests Mangal and often belittles her for being orthodox, uneducated, and for her simple dress sense.
 Although Mangal is unhappy with the way Adit treats her, she does not protest and still tries to impress him.
 Unlike Adit, his parents and their son, Akshat, appreciate Mangal for her efforts and contributions.
 Adit's level-headed father, Sudesh, and his austere mother, Kusum, defend Mangal whenever Adit berates her.
 Mangal has taken Lakshmi under her wing, cared for her, and mentored her like a daughter after Lakshmi's parents died.
 She rejects Nitin, a billionaire, as a potential suitor for Lakshmi because of his two failed marriages.
 Adit snaps at Mangal over the incident with Nitin and expresses how difficult it has been to live with her for the past 15 years.
 He cruelly remarks that Lakshmi might ruin the life of the man she marries, just as Mangal ruined his—since Lakshmi is much like Mangal.
 Kusum reprimands him and assures him that she and Mangal will find a respectful suitor for Lakshmi.